merenlab/merenlab.org/courses/PFLS/index.md

 ### Advantages of using LLMs for programming

-Even though advantages are likely extremely clear, let's just mention a few of them.
+Even though advantages are likely extremely clear, let's just mention a few of them for the sake of being explicit.

 * LLMs lower the barrier to entry to programming.
 As they can generate code snippets and explain core concepts of programming in plain language, they make it easier to start writing code and troubleshoot code without extensive training.